 All household items that qualify as an ‘energy efficient appliance’ are categorised based on their energy rating class; classes range from Grade A to Grade G. Those that fall into Grade A are classed as the most energy efficient and Grade G is the least efficient.
 All electrical appliances are labelled with their energy rating; the letter featured in the black arrow is the rating of the appliance in question.
 For more information on efficient home appliances, take a look at SSE.

 Solar panels are an essential feature in any eco-friendly home.
 They allow you to stop all reliance on electricity or gas suppliers and instead, generate your own energy.
-In some cases, homeowners find that they make more solar energy than they need to power their home, which means that they can then invest in a solar power diverter.
+In many cases, homeowners find that they make more solar energy than they need to power their home, which means that they can then invest in a solar power diverter.
 Solar power diverters such as the IMMERSUN allow you to store all of your surplus power, then divert it to a designated load which can be used, for example, to provide you with free hot water.
 This is another fantastic way to build a home that uses 100% green energy as opposed to relying on fossil fuels from the grid.

 Opting to fit your home with solar panels isn’t a project that you can decide on overnight, making it ideal for finding more information about during the lockdown period.
 It will take a considerable amount of researching, planning and preparation to ensure that the transition is right for your home and your family.
 Solar panels usually take around two days to install and can begin to be used immediately.
 Which? has put together a handy guide on all information required when considering fitting solar panels.